 Maximizing Your Class for Online Teaching

-Making sure your students feel supported, cared for, and noticed is essential for creating an effective online class community.
+Making sure students feel supported, cared for, and noticed is essential for creating an effective online class community.

-Create a daily check-in Poll asking students how they are doing, if they have any questions, and how you can better support them.
+Teachers can create a daily check-in Poll asking students how they are doing, if they have any questions, and how you can better support them.

-Hide the results so students can’t see how each other voted.
+Teachers can hide the results so students can’t see how each other voted.
 Only you will see the results.

-Encourage your students to contact you regarding any assignment-related questions in their My Work Report.
+Teachers, encourage your students to contact you regarding any assignment-related questions in their My Work Report.
 They can send you a question by clicking Ask Private Question.

 They may be unsure of what to say, so try giving them a phrase they can use to contact you.
 We have provided an example below.